githubacct0/kalos-frontend/test/readme.md

 # Why "expectImport" instead of "expect"?

 For now, it conflicts with Jest and I am honestly not sure why.
 It'll hopefully be fixed very soon.

+# Style Conventions

+Describe and It should be used as per Mocha's guides.
+When testing methods and functions,

+- "#" should prefix instance methods and properties
+- "." should prefix static methods and properties

+The structure of folders inside of the test folder should mimic the project's layout as closely as possible.